-In order to receive a degree, the student must have received a passing grade on the thesis and the examinations included in the programme.
+In order to receive a degree, the student must have received a pass grade on the thesis and on the course examinations included in the programme.
 Each course is usually concluded with a written or oral examination.
 In some cases, continuous examination may take place during teaching sessions or laboratory work.
 Examinations are assessed using the grades Pass or Fail.